Kōnan, Kōchi: Climate

-Kōnan has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Kōnan has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Kōnan is 15.2 °C. The average annual rainfall is 2190 mm with September as the wettest month.
 The temperatures are highest on average in Kitagawa, at around 25.5 °C, and lowest in January, at around 4.9 °C.

 Demographics

-Per Japanese census data, the population of Kōnan has been increasing since the 1960s.
+Per Japanese census data, the population of Kōnan declined by roughly 25 percent from 1950 to 1970 but subsequently rebounded, peaking again around 2010.